patternfly/patternfly-org/packages/v4/src/content/design-guidelines/charts/sparkline-chart/sparkline-chart.md

 section: charts
 ---

-A **sparkline** is a small chart that helps users to analyze data and understand trends and patterns.
+A **Sparkline** is a small chart that helps users to analyze data and understand trends and patterns.

 ## Usage
 Sparklines are commonly used in tables, reports, and dashboards.
 A common use case is displaying utilization in an environment over time.
 Sparklines help to show trends in a series of values or to highlight maximum and minimum values.
 We recommend using sparklines alone without an axis and placing the name of the item being visualized underneath the chart.